MohammadrezaDindarloo/MyMasterThesis/README.md

 ## Future Work
 The thesis outlines several directions for future research, including the extension of the framework to more complex robotic systems, the incorporation of additional sensors, and the exploration of real-time implementation possibilities.

-## Acknowledgments
-I would like to express my deepest gratitude to my supervisor, Dr. Hamidreza Taghirad, for his invaluable guidance and support throughout this research.
-I am also thankful to Dr. Ahmad Khalilpour and Dr. Philippe Cardou for their insightful advice and feedback.
-My heartfelt thanks go to my friends and colleagues at ARAS Lab, whose help and encouragement were crucial in the completion of this work.

 ## References

 ```bibtex